SetsompopLab/deli-cs/README.md

 _________________________

 ## Pipeline description.
 To run the DeliCS pipeline, please navigate to the `pipeline` directory with the `deliCS` conda environment activated.
 Then run: `python3 XX_script.py` with XX_script.py replaced with the actual script you want to run.
+Note that you need to use `data+` or `data++` in the setup stage for the pipeline to run.

 ### Data preparation
 The data is prepped by ``pipeline/00_prepare.py``.
 It performs the following steps for all cases in the training, validation and testing